-I research the involvement of religious orders into pastoral care as a tool to investigate the impact of religion on the medieval society.
-Most of the writings of the Observant friar Niccolò da Osimo (1380?–1454) deal with the religious education for the members of the Franciscan Order and gather theological and canonistic material developed from the Fourth Council of Lateran (1215) until fifteenth century.
-My research combines religious treaties and the historical narrative in order to shed light on the development of the new reformed Minorite houses in Italy.
-My main primary sources are the religious treaties of Niccolò da Osimo, letters and sermons written by the friars of the Order, papal bulls, archival sources, and the Latin chronicles of Bernardino Aquilano, Nikolaus Glassberger, Mariano da Firenze, and Luke Wadding.
+I research the involvement of religious orders into pastoral care as a tool to understand the impact of religion on the medieval society.
+My thesis investigates the writings of the Observant Franciscan friar Niccolò of Osimo (1380?–1454) in order to shed light on the development of the new reformed Minorite houses in Italy in the first half of Quattrocento.
+Most of Niccolò’s writings deal with the need of providing religious instructions for the members of the Observant family of the Franciscan Order, and discuss theological and canonistic material developed from the Fourth Council of Lateran (1215) until fifteenth century.
+In addition to Niccolò’s texts, other primary sources I am using are letters and sermons written by the friars of the Order, papal bulls, archival sources, and the Latin chronicles of Bernardino Aquilano, Nikolaus Glassberger, Mariano da Firenze, and Luke Wadding.

 Seminar and Conference Papers

 - ‘Bernardino Aquilano’s Travels in his Cronica Fratrum Minorum Observantie’, Temporal and Spiritual Journeys in Late Medieval and Early Modern Europe, University College Dublin (29 May 2021)

 - ‘A proposito della doppia obbedienza nello scontro interno all’Ordine dei frati Minori tra osservanti e conventuali nel Quattrocento’, L’apprendistato dello storico, Sapienza Università di Roma (12 January 2021)

 - 'Franciscan Observant Settlements in 15th-Century Italy: Between Historical Narrative and Hagiographic Models', International Medieval Congress, University of Leeds (4 July 2019)